gnoul4869/gnoul4869/README.md

 <pre>
 HiGamer (05/2021):

-"HiGamer is a website that provides digital games for gaming fans all around Vietnam.
-By doing so, HiGamer helps build a healthy community that says no to video game piracy..."
+"HiGamer is a shop service that provides digital games for gamers"

 Languages: PHP, JavaScript, HTML, CSS
 Library: jQuery